|

 The people in the crowd enjoyed themselves.
 I stood behind a family of tourists who had the contestants autograph their guidebook.

 Go to top of page.
-43rd Annual Cable Car Bell Ringing Contest- 14-Jul-2005Byron Cobb won the 43rd annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
+43rd Annual Cable Car Bell Ringing Contest- 14-July-2005Byron Cobb won the 43rd annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 He also won in 1995, 1998, 2000, and 2001.
 This puts him in second place, after ten time winner Carl Payne, for the number of wins.
 He also finished second in 2002 and third in 2004.
 The non-profit organization results:

 The professional (cable car gripman or conductor) results:

 Other professional finalists: Walter Scott III, Second place in 1997 and third in 2003.
 Leonard Oates, 2002 and 2003 finalist.
 Jimmy Chau, 2002 and 2004 finalist.
 Patrick "Doc" Ledbetter, Third place in 2000.
 I got stuck at work.
 Thanks to Bob Callwell of Muni for the results.
 Go to top of page.
-42nd Annual Cable Car Bell Ringing Contest- 08-Jul-2004
+42nd Annual Cable Car Bell Ringing Contest- 08-July-2004

 Frank Ware, 1999 champion, won the 42nd annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 The sun broke through the fog just before the contest started, and it got pleasantly warm.
 Rico Ellis and the Cable Car Blues Band, a Muni employee group performed.
 They had a more jazz-influenced sound this year than last year; I enjoyed the music.
 Deb Durst emceed.
 Car 62 was parked just to the left of the stage this year; it was easier to see the performers from the crowd than it was last year.
 The bell on the car was well miked; there was no distortion this time.